Explore funding opportunities and discover something new: ‘Feed’

 Thanks to them, we were able to complete the process—from forming the task force to deploying the first version of the service—in less than a month.

-I would like to take this opportunity to express my gratitude to the many developers known as “Feverge” (the father of the Feed service) and “Femoney” (the mother of the Feed service) who helped build this service.
+I would like to take this opportunity to express my gratitude to the many “Feverge” (the father of the Feed service) and “Fimoney” (the mother of the Feed service) developers who helped build the Feed service.

-I also hope that we can continue to cultivate the Feed service together by sharing stories anytime, anywhere, and on any topic, just as we do now.
+I also hope that we can continue to successfully cultivate the Feed service together by sharing any stories, anytime, anywhere, just as we do now.